Criminal charge: Prosecution

-Many people avoid criminal charges by staying out of the state where they committed the crime.
+In the United States, many people avoid criminal charges by staying out of the state where they committed the crime.
 A person facing state criminal charges is always prosecuted in the state where they committed the charges.
 A person may be able to get away with minor violations like a ticket, but they will not be able to hide from something like a misdemeanor or a felony.

 There are about sixty criminal charges that are considered more serious that people face every day.
 These charges can range from less serious actions such as shoplifting or vandalism to more serious crimes such as murder.

 Reckoning

-A person may be unaware that they have been charged.
-They can contact an attorney to ascertain if they have charged with any crime.
+In the United States, a person may be unaware that they have been charged.
+They can contact an attorney to ascertain if they have been charged with any crime.
 A police officer may also charge someone after investigating the possible crime committed.